ItsRuntimeException/Paimon-Music-Bot/README.md

 **Update**
 I'll be occasionally working on this to add more features in the future.
--Planned Feature:
+- Planned Feature:
---Adding pre-list saving and loading via .txt or .json format.
+- Adding pre-list saving and loading via .txt or .json format.
 Now you can play your favorite list without going back to that youtube playlist link.

 # [Discord Bot] Paimon-chan #
 A Discord bot with various functionalities I desired to have.<br/>